Deterministic · Reversible · Hardware‑Verified · Patent‑Aligned

 | Runtime | ~96 seconds | Much slower |

-This is not a benchmark.
+Transformers cannot perform this test.
+This is a category separation, not a benchmark.

-A billion-token streaming pass executed on a single Tesla T4 GPU.
+A billion‑token streaming pass executed on a Tesla T4 GPU.
+Validates constant‑memory and linear‑time scaling across hardware.

 | Test | Tokens | GPU Time | Throughput | Notes |